0xPolygonHermez/zkevm-node/docs/production-setup.md

 > The node depends on the Postgres, Prover and Ethereum Node instances, so make sure it has network access to them.
 We also expect the node to have its own dedicated machine

-Before we start, the node requires the an Ethereum account with:
+Before we start, the node requires an Ethereum account with:

 - Funds on L1 in order to propose new batches and consolidate the state
 - Tokens to pay the collateral for batch proposal